-When you've used a chatbot in the past, you've probably thought of it as slow or difficult to use.
-The majority of bots out there aren't great at understanding what your customers want, or knowing how to respond or take actions like a human agent would.
+When you’ve used traditional automated support in the past, you’ve probably found it slow or difficult to use.
+Most legacy solutions aren’t great at understanding what your customers want, or knowing how to respond or take actions like a human agent would.

 This topic will take you through Ada’s technology that we use to make the customer experience with an AI Agent different from any chatbot you’ve used before.